 REPORT FROM THE PRESIDENT AND CEO

-Alberta’s electricity consumers are directly benefiting from our improved financial results via the Consumer Allocation.
-In November, we announced we would reduce the Consumer Allocation charge from $3.10 per megawatt hour (MWh) of consumption in 2018 to $2.90 per MWh in 2019.
-In aggregate, the Balancing Pool has remitted over $2.3 billion to electricity consumers since the Consumer Allocation began in 2006.
+Alberta’s electricity consumers have directly benefitted from our improved financial results through the Consumer Allocation.
+The Consumer Allocation went from a collection of $3.10 per megawatt hour (“MWh”) of consumption in 2018, to $2.90 per MWh in 2019, and now to $2.50 per MWh in 2020.
+In aggregate, the Balancing Pool has remitted a net amount of over $4.2 billion to electricity consumers over the course of our mandate.

 President and Chief Executive Officer